Farid48/tech258_cloud/what_is_cloud/readme.md

 ### Infrastructure as a Service (IaaS):

 * Provides virtualised computing resources over the internet.
-* Users manage and control the operating systems, applications, and development frameworks.
+* Users manage and control the operating systems, applications, and development frameworks. **offering users more direct control over their services.**
 * Offers scalability and flexibility in managing virtualised resources.
 * Example Providers: AWS EC2, Microsoft Azure VMs, Google Compute Engine.

 ### Platform as a Service (PaaS):

 * Offers a complete development and deployment environment in the cloud.
-* Abstracts away the underlying infrastructure, focusing on building and deploying applications.
+* Abstracts away the underlying infrastructure, focusing on building and deploying applications. **Making it easier to use and more flexibility.**
 * Provides pre-built development frameworks, middleware, and tools.
 * Example Providers: Heroku, Microsoft Azure App Service, Google App Engine.